tipishev/git_workshop/README.md

 _demonstrate_

-* The third command is specific to the sportamore project where all the branches pull changes from `origin dev`
+* The third command is specific to the Sportamore project where all the branches pull changes from `origin dev`

 As expected, each alias is written to one of the three configuration files: